mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.md

    \tag{eq-aaaaaa}
 \end{equation}

 - We can cite a equation using `\ref{eq-aaaaaa}` or `\eqref{1}` to cite without brackets or with brackets.
-(Here no example because I've changed confuguration, see below)
+(Here no example because I've changed configuration, see below)

 Then problem comes.
 If we use the auto-generated equation-number, we have to look for their numbers before each citation, which will be very boring when an article is very long, and the number will change if we insert new equation between.
-But if we lable all of them, it would be another tiring work.
+But if we label all of them, it would be another tiring work.

-If you are familiar with LaTeX writing, you may use `\label{yourlabel}` to label an equation, by doing so, we can cite equations using their label names, and enjoy the convinience of automatical equation numbering.
+If you are familiar with LaTeX writing, you may use `\label{yourlabel}` to label an equation, by doing so, we can cite equations using their label names, and enjoy the convenience of automatically equation numbering.

 There are only one change in configuration: adding `useLabelIds: true` in `mathjax_support.html` (you may ignore other differences)